János Csák: Career

 Between 2003 and 2010, Csák ran his own management and strategic advisory practice.
 As an investor, he turned around a number of companies, notably he revitalized Helikon's (a publisher of quality literature and art), and Heti Válasz's (a magazine reaching over 1% of the population nationwide, covering politics, economy and culture) brand strategy, and successfully sold both as efficient companies.

 Csák was a visiting fellow in political economy and energy security at The Heritage Foundation in Washington, DC and at Acton Institute, in Grand Rapids, Michigan in 2009–10.

 He served as Hungary's Ambassador accredited to the United Kingdom between 2011 and 2014.

 Between 2016 and 2019 he was part-owner and Chairman of Design Terminal, a non-profit incubator, part-owner and Chairman of Arete Ltd., an early-stage investment company, and part-owner of Brain Bar, a major European festival on the future.
 Although he sold these companies in 2019, he still remains active in the startup ecosystem.

 Between 2017 and 2021 he was the Head of ConNext 2050 project at the Socialfuturing Center of the Corvinus University Budapest.

 Between 2019 and 2020 he served on the board of trustees of the Maecenas Universitatis Corvini Foundation, the endowment managing Corvinus University of Budapest.

 From 2019 to 2021 he was on the supervisory board of Blue Planet Climate Protection Investments (Kék Bolygó Klímavédelmi Befektetési Zrt.).

-Currently, he serves as a non-executive director of Bank of China (CEE) Ltd. and is also co-chairman of the Hungarian Slovakian Chamber of Commerce.
-In 2019, he was elected as a member of the Ethics Subcommittee of the Hungarian Olympic Committee.
+Between 2015 and 2022 he served as a non-executive director of Bank of China (CEE) Ltd, from 2019 to 2022 he was a member of the Ethics Subcommittee of the Hungarian Olympic Committee.

 He is a member of the supervisory board of the Saint Francis Foundation of Déva.
-In 2003 he founded the Kálmán Széll Foundation an association of business leaders.
+In 2003 he founded the Kálmán Széll Foundation, an association of business leaders.

 Awards

 In recognition of his economic and social activities he was awarded the Commander's Cross of the Order of Merit of Hungary in 2010.
 He was conferred the Honorary Citizenship of the 20th district of Budapest (2013), and the Knight Grand Cross of Merit of the Sacred Military Constantinian Order of Saint George (UK, 2013).
+He was awarded the Sándor Wekerle Economic Grand Prize and the Rákóczi Prize in 2023.